chomieu/My-Space/README.md

-# React-Portfolio
+# Galaxy-Portfolio

-Personal portfolio made with ReactJS.
+Personal portfolio made with ReactJS, using galaxy theme.

 ## Table of Contents
 * [Preview](#preview)